There is no better place to announce yourself as a test cricketer than in the Ashes.

 |1990/91 (Australia)||Australia 3-0||Bruce Reid (Australia)|

-Some important points to take away from the results obtained since 1990:
+Some important points to take away from the results:

-- Series in Australia reward only one player of the series from both sides, while series in England will reward a player from each team – the next Ashes series in Australia will reward only one player of the series.
+- Series in Australia reward only one player of the series, while series in England reward a player from each team.

-- Only one player in the last 25 years (Michael Vaughn) has won a player of the series in a losing effort – collecting the accolade despite England’s 4-1 defeat in 2002/03.
+- Vaughan is the only man in the last 25 years to win Ashes player of the series in a losing effort, collecting the accolade despite England’s 4-1 defeat in 2002/03.

 Is a batsman or bowler more likely to win Ashes player of the series?